 Whether space is limited in your basement or not, you can always opt for a small basement bar design that leaves the most room for activities.
 You might enjoy group games, pool, or just a solid mingle zone; whatever it is, a single-wall wet bar could be just the ticket.

 As opposed to their larger, space-hog cousins, these simple wallflower bars have the ability to hide in plain sight.
 Further, they’re easily accessible to everyone, so installing a mini-fridge (or two, or three!) is like having another kitchen.

-Use rustic lumber elements and exposed bulb lighting to create a farmhouse look.
+Use rustic lumber elements, wall sconces, and exposed bulb lighting to create a farmhouse look.
 And don’t forget to throw a dartboard on the wall for entertainment; they’re fun for the whole family, look great, and take up practically no space at all.

 Gothic Basement Bar

 You know, black is this year’s pink.
 So, if you gravitate toward all things dark and gothic (or wicked), don’t hesitate from putting that energy into your downstairs bar area.